Netflix Password Sharing: What Do You Need To Know?

 As per the statements of a Netflix spokesperson, if a particular viewer outside a subscriber household attempts to log in to the given account, they will receive a notification.
 The notification will prompt the person to either port the profile to a new account using Profile Transfer or choose to get added as an extra member to the existing account.
 This addition will come at an extra cost.

-The company makes use of pieces of information, such as device IDs, IP addresses, and account activity, to find out whether a particular device is part of a household.
+The company uses pieces of information, such as device IDs, IP addresses, and account activity, to determine whether a particular device is part of a household.
 It also insisted that it will not collect GPS data from users.

-However, Netflix assured that subscribers will still be able to access their own accounts while they are traveling or if they are using their personal devices, hotel devices, etc. It is still unclear for how long Netflix will allow a particular device to remain logged in from a different location.
+However, Netflix assured subscribers will still be able to access their accounts while traveling or using their devices, hotel devices, etc. It is still unclear how long Netflix will allow a particular device to remain logged in from a different location.

 Netflix Password Sharing: What To Do As A User?

-If you are a Netflix subscriber and you use the $15.49/ month plan (Standard), you can consider adding an extra member outside the household with some extra money.
-However, if you use the $19.99/month plan (Premium), you can consider adding two new members outside the household.
-In both cases, you will need to pay $7.99/ month for an extra user.
+If you are a Netflix subscriber and use the $15.49/ month plan (Standard), consider adding an extra member outside the household with some extra money.

-According to Netflix, this additional user will need to have their own profile, account, and password.
-However, the main subscriber will need to pay for the subscription plan.
+According to Netflix, this additional user must have their profile, account, and password.
+However, the primary subscriber will need to pay for the subscription plan.

-Furthermore, the added users will have to activate their accounts in the same country.
+Furthermore, the added users must activate their accounts in the same country.
 Also, they can view or download content on only one device at a time.

 Final Thoughts